omeiirr/quran-obsidian-template/README.md

 If you are unable to get the executable running on your system, you can directly download the compressed `QuranicGuidance` zip folder from [here](https://github.com/omeiirr/quran-obsidian-template/releases/download/v1.1.0/QuranicGuidance.zip) which contains all the features, and decompress it on your device.

 Happy learning! :)

+### Suggested Add-ons

+You are suggested to install the following Obsidian plug-ins for the best experience:
+- [Omnisearch](https://github.com/scambier/obsidian-omnisearch) for fuzzy search across the vault for specific words/phrases
+- [Dynamic RTL](https://github.com/mwxgaf/obsidian-dynamic-rtl) for automatic right-to-left alignment of Arabic text.
+- [Automatically Reveal Active File](https://github.com/shichongrui/obsidian-reveal-active-file) to reveal the active file automatically when you open it

+The Arabic font used in the demonstrations is KFGQPC Uthmanic Script Hafs.

 ### Contributing
 All contributions are welcome.
 Please feel free to submit issues and PRs for feature additions, bug-fixes, or enhancements.